 In antiquity, the pass at Thermopylae, between Mt Kallidromos and the Maliakos Gulf, was the only practical route for large armies to reach southern Greece and thus the site of many a skirmish.
 The most famous battle occurred in 480 BC, when 300 Spartans under King Leonidas, along with 700 Thespians, delayed the vast army of Xerxes in a legendary last stand, following the betrayal by Ephialtes, who showed the Persians how to outflank the Greek forces.

-A tribute to the memory and history of heroes: In the 1950s a monument depicting Leonidas in full armour was placed opposite the historic hill of Kolonos, at the central gate of the ancient pass where the final stage of the battle was fought.
+A monument depicting Leonidas in full armour is found opposite the historic hill of Kolonos, at the central gate of the ancient pass where the final stage of the battle was fought.
 Mounds of 5th-century bronze and iron spearheads were found at the foot of the hill.
 In the past, the Athens-Lamia national road ran by here but the new national road requires that you use the exit at Themopyles or Kamena Vourla in order to visit the monument.

 The hot springs of Thermopylae

-For travellers, Kamena Vourla is a good place to stop for a coffee under the shade of trees next to the sea.
-For vacationers, it’s a timeless holiday resort offering hot springs, hotels, restaurants and shops.
-The spa, built at the foot of Mt Knimi, is surrounded by beautiful beaches.
+For those making long journeys up or down the National Highway, Kamena Vourla is a good place to stop for a coffee under the shade of trees next to the sea.
+For vacationers, it’s a holiday resort offering hot springs, hotels, restaurants and shops.
+The spa, built at the foot of Mt Knimi, is surrounded by beaches.

 Hidden gems of Thermopylae